osake/ATHENA/README.md

 ATHENA builds war files which can (concievably) be deployed to any Java-compliant web container.
 We've been testing with Glassfishv3 and that is the only one we're supporting at this moment.

-While we are bre-Beta, please see instructions for setting up ATHENA here: https://github.com/fracturedatlas/ATHENA/wiki/Setting-up-and-Deploying-ATHENA
+While we are bre-Beta, please see instructions for setting up ATHENA [https://github.com/fracturedatlas/ATHENA/wiki](on the wiki)

 ## Components